FinnSkers/culin-ai/ai_recipes_by_mood_gemini.md

   - 2 green onions, thinly sliced
 - Instructions:
   1. Preheat oven to 400°F (200°C).
   2. In a bowl, whisk together miso paste, soy sauce, mirin, rice vinegar, gochujang, sesame oil, garlic, and ginger.
-  3. Place salmon fillet in a baking dish and brush generously with the miso glaze.
+  3. Place salmon fillet on a grilling surface lightly oiled with cooking oil.
+Brush the salmon generously with the miso glaze.
-  4. Arrange bok choy around the salmon.
+  4. Grill the salmon for 4-5 minutes per side, or until cooked through and slightly charred.
-  5. Bake for 15-20 minutes, or until salmon is cooked through and bok choy is tender and slightly charred.
+  5. While the salmon is grilling, prepare the bok choy.
+In a separate pan, heat a little oil over medium-high heat.
+Add bok choy, cut side down, and sear until charred and tender, about 2-3 minutes per side.
-  6. Garnish with toasted sesame seeds and sliced green onions.
+  6. Once the salmon is cooked, remove it from the grill and let it rest for a few minutes.
-  7. Serve immediately and enjoy!
+  7. Serve the grilled salmon immediately with the charred bok choy on the side.
+Sprinkle with toasted sesame seeds and sliced green onions.

 ### Recipe: Spicy Mango & Coconut Curry with Charred Pineapple
 - Description: A vibrant and exotic curry with a surprising sweetness from charred pineapple, perfect for adventurous palates.